A hand holding a round shape with an IP location pin above it

 Get you in trouble for copyright infringement

 If bad actors get ahold of your IP address, they may spoof their own IP address to look like yours.
 They can download pirated content or share pirated files online by using your IP address.
-As a result, you might get into trouble for copyright infringement.
+As a result, you could get into trouble for copyright infringement.

 Hack your device